 Synopsis for Curse of the Werewolf

-After being released from the dungeon, she murders the Marques and escapes.
-She nearly dies in a forest, only to be rescued by a kind nobleman.
+After her release from the dungeon, she murders the Marques and escapes.
+She nearly dies in a forest.
+But a kind nobleman rescues her.
 The nobleman takes the ill woman into his house.
 There the pregnant woman eventually gives birth to a son on December 25th.
 She dies in childbirth.
 The nobleman raises the boy as his own.
 But from an early age the boy is fighting against an evil wolf-spirit that tries to corrupt him …

 Review of The Curse of the Werewolf